wombleton/gitlaw-nz/acts/N/New Zealand Antarctic Institute Act 1996.md

     *   (b) trade or carry on business under any other name, knowing that that name so resembles any name listed in paragraphs (a) to (c) of subsection (1), as to be likely to mislead any person.

-    (3) Every person who contravenes subsection (2) commits an offence and is liable on summary conviction to a fine not exceeding $1,000 and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part of a day during which the offence continues.
+    (3) Every person who contravenes subsection (2) commits an offence and is liable on conviction to a fine not exceeding $1,000 and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part of a day during which the offence continues.

+    Section 11(3): amended, on 1 July 2013, by [section 413][34] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 2
 Miscellaneous provisions